- Customer Experience

 Lindsay Kolinsky | Nov 30, 2023

 Content Marketing Manager

 It’s a powerful metric that you can use to improve the overall profitability of your store, giving you insights into buying patterns, customer trends, and even marketing ROI.

 What constitutes a good AOV depends on your business, products, and customers.
-Growcode has pinned the average AOV for eCommerce at $128, but it can vary depending on your product prices and customer lifetime value.
+IRP Commerce has pinned the average AOV for ecommerce at around $133, but it can vary depending on your product prices and customer lifetime value.

 To calculate your business’s AOV, you can use the equation below: